 For a summary of research studies on lumpectomy plus radiation therapy versus mastectomy in the treatment of early breast cancer, visit the Breast Cancer Research Studies section.

-Most local recurrences occur within the first 5 years after diagnosis .
+Most local recurrence occurs within the first 5 years after diagnosis [133-134].

-If you have a recurrence, you will need more treatment.
+If you have a recurrence, you'll need more treatment.

-Distant recurrence (metastasis) occurs when cancer spreads beyond the breast to other organs such as the bones, liver, lungs or brain.
+Distant recurrence (metastasis) occurs when cancer spreads beyond the breast and nearby lymph nodes to other organs such as the bones, liver, lungs or brain.